Valerie-Irungu/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la displays content including hidden files ls -na displays current directory contents in the long format creates a directory in the /tmp directory
+ls -la displays content including hidden files ls -na displays current directory contents in the long format creates a directory in the /tmp directory moves the file Betty to the given directory